paultindall/cisco-cce-task-routing/README.md

  - Reads input using long poll on any number of different hosts
  - Connects out rather than listens for incoming connections to make it friendlier for use in internal labs when getting event triggers from the public internet.
 This does mean you have to implement a cloud message queue or equivalent to read from.
 It currently reads from http://\<hostname\>/readmessage/\<queuename\> using the host and queue name fields specified for the task sources in the config file.
+- If you want to have it listen for incoming messages then the simplest thing would be to rework it slightly as a web app.
 - Processes incoming requests in JSON format
 - Using a configuration file, extracts incoming JSON data items and maps them to task request fields
 - Issues task requests to SocialMiner